ThabetSabha/Speech-Synthesis-and-Recognition/README.md

 The user can then either use the SpeechSynthesis API to read some text, or use the SpeechRecognition API to generate text by talking.

-*The SpeechRecognition Web API isn't yet supported outside of chromium based browsers.
+*These Web APIs aren't yet supported outside of chromium based browsers.
 *Files need to be hosted using a server (eg: live-server) to use the SpeechRecognition API.

 *most of the code was reused from my JS30 previous projects :